vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week2/part2/readme.md

 <img width="1520" height="636" alt="Screenshot from 2025-10-04 05-23-25" src="https://github.com/user-attachments/assets/15f81ae3-0356-4a70-bc82-59644741c45f" />

+Clocking and Data Generation:

+Signals:

+CLK: Provides the timing reference.

+counter[9:0]: The counter signal begins a sequential increment (001→002→003... in hexadecimal).

+Verification: This validates the synchronous\ clocking\ and\ data\ flow of the stub.
+The counter[9:0] signal updates its value precisely on the active clock edge (e.g., the rising edge of CLK) during each cycle.
+This proves that the stub is correctly driven by the system clock and generates predictable output data, which is essential for validating the downstream interfaces (like the DAC).

 #### Clocking verification
 This waveform snippet confirms the clock source operation within the BabySoC.